 Another handy public transportation option is the double-decker Deuce bus, which runs up and down the Strip 24/7.

 Take the northbound monorail to the end of the line (Sahara Station).
 To reach the Strip, stroll through the city's newest casino, the hip Sahara Las Vegas.
-Nearby, reaching 1,149 feet above terra firma, is the Stratosphere Tower .
+Nearby, reaching 1,149 feet above terra firma, is The STRAT Hotel, Casino & SkyPod .
 Take the elevator to the observation decks, summon up your best James Cagney impression and shout “Made it, Ma!
 Top of the world!” as you take in the panorama of Vegas and the surrounding desert.
 If you're game for a high-altitude adrenaline rush, try one of the tower-top thrill rides.
-Skip the pricey swag in the Stratosphere gift shop and head back down Las Vegas Boulevard to Bonanza Gift & Souvenir Shops, the mother of all bargain-priced, gloriously tacky souvenir emporiums.
+Skip the pricey swag in The STRAT Hotel's gift shop and head back down Las Vegas Boulevard to Bonanza Gift & Souvenir Shops, the mother of all bargain-priced, gloriously tacky souvenir emporiums.

 Day 1: EveningAAA/Diana Beyer